AdT is Julie Normal _ ondes Martenot & Olivier Demeaux _ harmonium + machines.

 Vlek, coming from a different background, that of electronic music stricto sensu, continues its exploration beyond the established binary paths and henceforth starts on the road taken by this arrhythmic music with a mini live album by Accident du Travail, recorded during a concert at the mythical Cafe Oto in London.
 Opening the album are very strong tracks, which are at once the most essential.
 Ouverture All’Inglese, a definite wink at a different song, the beautiful Merluzo.
 With La Boule, the group revisits a song previously released so one can get a better sense of their roots, descended from rock, such as the passage through Krautrock bands in the Kosmisches Musik vein (Klaus Schultze, Cluster) - subaquatic, exploratory music.
 With La Reine we take off towards the noisiest patches that approach us with the clearest of drones upon which the calm and luminous keys of the Martenot are scattered about.
 It’s perhaps the most nervous song, considering the live setting to which the Londoners’ applause bear witness.
 After these peaks we are brought down towards something more terrestrial through Lycaon, with playful percussive sounds brought to the fore and which completely contrast the melodic and almost narrative virtuosity of the ondes in the background.
 Encore loops the loop, with the live sound coming from a tone of a blocked synth, peppering notes from a melodica or an accordion and once more, taking a trip on the Martenot towards celestial zones; a layered construction, a return to the outset of the trip which started at the beginning of this record and which we soon wish to repeat.
 To be played on all good turntables.

-Includes unlimited streaming of [vlek29] - Accident du Travail - live at Cafe OTO
+Includes unlimited streaming of Live at Cafe OTO

 via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.